Hubble Space Telescope Finder Images and Catalogs

 Creating your own catalogs

-Users are encouraged to verify the astrometric relative precision of the catalogs that serve as on-sky observation planning sources for NIRSpec MSA.
+Users are encouraged to verify the relative astrometric precision of the catalogs that serve as on-sky observation planning sources for NIRSpec MSA.

 Table 3.
 Useful tools to create source catalogs from astronomical images